crossnokaye/atlas-metrics-sdk/README.md

 ## Overview

-The ATLAS Metrics SDK is a Python library that provides a simple interface for retrieving metrics from the (ATLAS platform)[https://crossnokaye.com].
+The ATLAS Metrics SDK is a Python library that provides a simple interface for retrieving metrics from the [ATLAS platform](https://crossnokaye.com).
 The library provides both high-level and low-level APIs, allowing users to choose the appropriate level of abstraction based on their needs.
 The high-level API simplifies usage, while the low-level API offers more flexibility and control.

 ## Requirements

-- Python 3.11 or higher
+- Python 3.11 or later

 ## Installation